-He is secretary of APHEDA NT.
+He was secretary of APHEDA NT.

 He lived in Canberra from 2005 researching labour law and industrial relations and worked for the union ASMOF and then the NTEU ACT.

 He tutored in Politics for two years at the ANU Politics and International Relations.

 He has been criticising WorkChoices, specifically the labour law supressing the right to strike continued in the Fair Work Act, the repression of building and construction workers, and reporting on the new China labour laws and China’s workers protesting; on US workers protesting and on Timor-leste developments.

 He writes on left union politics and social justice and our environmental crisis challenges.
 He links into international solidarity for workers and the disadvantaged.